dbis-ilm/piglet/README.md

 pigs --master local[4] your_script.pig
 ```

-to compile the script and execute it on your local Spark installation.
+to compile the script and execute it on your local Spark/Flink installation.

 In addition, there is an interactive Pig shell similar to grunt: